 - Go to the store every day or every other day.
 If you don’t decide what to eat until dinner time, you’ll likely have to go to the store to pick something up.

 Like I said, this is how I used to shop.
-Stay tuned for 15 better solutions to sticking to a grocery budget.
+Here are 15 better solutions to sticking to a grocery budget: